 Reduce speed and shift to a lower gear before you start down a long or steep downgrade.
 If you don't shift down, you might have to use your brakes so much that they would get hot and no longer work well.

 On a long uphill grade, shift down and reduce your speed to around 45 mph (70 km/h) to reduce the possibility of engine and transmission overheating.

 If you are towing a trailer and you have an automatic transmission with overdrive, you may prefer to drive in DRIVE (D) instead of AUTOMATIC OVERDRIVE ([®]) (or, as you need to, a lower gear).
-Or, if you have a manual transmission with FIFTH (5) or SIXTH (6) gear.
-It is better not to use FIFTH (5) or SIXTH (6) gear.
-Just drive in FOURTH (4) gear (FIFTH (5) gear if you have a six-speed manual transmission--or, as you need to, a lower gear).
+Or, if you have a manual transmission with FIFTH (5) (or SIXTH (6) gear) and you are towing a trailer, it is better not to use FIFTH (5) (or SIXTH (6) gear).
+Just drive in FOURTH (4) (or FIFTH (5) gear if you have a six-speed manual transmission) or, as you need to, a lower gear.